SongXueZhi/RegMiner/artifact-evaluation.md

 2. In the open-world experiment, we introduced how to use *RegMiner* to mine *regressions* in open-source projects.
 3. In the dataset tool, we show how a user can use the mined *regressions.*

 Please follow the process to ensure that everything runs according to expectation.
+The following experiments are independent of each other, but note that the results may be skewed due to the need to download *runtime dependencies* using tools such as *maven* when compiling.

 ## Folder Structure
 All the folders that are relevant to the project can be found under ```/issta/regminer/```.